ldoctoru/mediaserver-newsletter/CONTRIBUTING.md

     subtitle: ""
     # Will be used to redirect the user to your Jellyfin instance
     jellyfin_url: ""
-    # Used in the footer.
-This is a legal notice.
+    # For the legal notice in the footer
     unsubscribe_email: ""
     # Used in the footer
     jellyfin_owner_name: ""